Podiatrist near Rydalmere

 Foot And Leg Pain Centre

-You should book an appointment with a podiatrist if you are experiencing pain or discomfort in your feet or ankles, if you have an injury or if you have issues with warts, bunions, corns and calluses.
-People with diabetes should make regular podiatry care a part of their ongoing management plan due to the increased risk of developing foot problems.
+You should see a podiatrist if you are feeling pain or discomfort in your feet or ankles, have an injury, or have issues with warts, bunions, corns, and calluses.
+People with diabetes should include regular podiatry care in their ongoing management plan due to the higher risk of foot problems.

-We rely on evidence, experience, and the unique needs and goals of each patient for our treatments.
-Among the studies referenced here: Blair, S. N. (2009).
+Our approach to treatment is based on evidence, experience, and the patient’s individual needs and goals.
+Some referenced studies include: Blair, S. N. (2009).
 “Physical inactivity: the biggest public health problem of the 21st century.”
 British Journal of Sports Medicine 43(1): 1-2.

-At the Foot and Leg Pain Centre, we regularly treat patients in Dural, NSW and the surrounding suburbs including Arcadia, Baulkham Hills, Beecroft, Bella Vista, Carlingford, Castle Hill, Cheltenham, Cherrybrook, Galston, Glenhaven, Hornsby, Kellyville, Norwest, Pennant Hills, Rouse Hill, Seven Hills, Thornleigh, Wahroonga, Westleigh & Winston Hills.
+At the Foot and Leg Pain Centre, we regularly treat patients in Dural, NSW and the surrounding suburbs including Arcadia, Baulkham Hills, Beecroft, Bella Vista, Carlingford, Castle Hill, Cheltenham, Cherrybrook, Galston, Glenhaven, Hornsby, Kellyville, Norwest, Pennant Hills, Rouse Hill, Seven Hills, Thornleigh, Wahroonga, Westleigh, Winston Hills and more areas.

-Improve Your Foot Health
+Step Up Your Foot Health